vnasserb/SportsDashboard/README.md

 You can access a live demo of the app [here](#) (replace with the actual link once deployed).

-## Contributing

-If you'd like to contribute to this project, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Special thanks to the Streamlit team for providing an excellent framework for building interactive web applications with Python.

----

-Feel free to customize this README to provide more specific details about your web scraping functions and the sports data you are targeting.
-Additionally, update the demo link and any other placeholders with the actual information once the project is deployed.
-Good luck with your sports data dashboard!